IBM/decentralized-energy-fabric-on-IBP20/README.md

 1. The Blockchain Operator clones the GitHub repo with the Decentralized Energy smart contract.
 2. The Blockchain Operator uses the IBM Blockchain VSCode Extension to package the smart contract.
 3. The Blockchain Operator creates a IBM Blockchain Platform 2Install chaincode on the peer node.
-4. The IBM Blockchain Platform 2.0 creates a Hyperledger Fabric network onto a IBM Kubernetes Service, enabling us to install and instantiate the Decentralized Energy smart contract on the network.
+4. The IBM Blockchain Platform 2.0 creates a Hyperledger Fabric network onto a IBM Cloud Kubernetes Service, enabling us to install and instantiate the Decentralized Energy smart contract on the network.
 5. The Decentralized Energy web app uses the Hyperledger Fabric Node.js SDK to submit transactions to the Hyperledger Fabric network running on IBM Cloud.
 6. The Residents, Banks, and Utility Companies interact with the Decentralized Energy web-app and all transaction details are saved onto the IBM Blockchain Platform, unbeknown to the end-user.